Pilots are driving forklifts to earn a crust while the number of applicants for some jobs has soared by 100 per cent as competition for work heats up.

 "There is so much competition for candidates right now that some people are becoming daunted and fragile from the continuous rejections."

-Recently The Staffroom received 170 applications for a marketing position.
+Recently the Staffroom had 170 applicants for a marketing position.

 "Many of those had the desired criteria requested by our client so anyone wanting to switch careers or try something new would be struggling in this market."